imatix/gsl/README.txt

 ## Model-Oriented Programming

-This is article is aimed at the professional programmer.
+This article is aimed at the professional programmer.
 I'm going to attack a complex subject, something that few people know about.
 It's a new way of programming called "model-oriented programming".
 I'm not going to ask you to throw out your programming languages or tools.
 MOP works as a layer on top of everything you know today.
 I am going to ask you to rethink what it means to "write a program", and to see that most of the code you write could be better written by robots, meaning other programs.
 And I'm going to teach you how to design and make such robots.

 MOP works for every kind of area you write code for.
 Whether you write games, Linux drivers, servers, applications, plug-ins, whether you use Java, C, Perl, Ruby, Python, Gnome or KDE... once you start to see the world as models you'll find yourself writing more code, faster, than you ever thought possible.